Eric Smidt

-Eric L. Smidt (born 1960) is an American businessman.
-He is chairman and CEO of Harbor Freight Tools, which operates over 1,600 retail hardware stores in 48 states and generates $8 billion in sales as of 2023.
+Eric L. Smidt is an American businessman.
+He is the chairman and CEO of Harbor Freight Tools, a tool retailer with more than 1,600 stores across 48 states and annual revenue of $9 billion as of 2026.

 Early life

-Smidt was born in Los Angeles, California, in 1960 to Allan Smidt and Dorthy Smidt.
+Eric was born in Los Angeles, California to Allan Smidt and Dorothy Smidt.
 His mother had multiple sclerosis and his father, overwhelmed, sent him to an orphanage when he was nine.
 Four years later, he went to live with an aunt in Tennessee, returning home after two years, before moving into his own apartment on his 16th birthday.
 He graduated from Grant High School in Van Nuys, a public school in Los Angeles.

-In 1968, his father started Harbor Freight Tools, when he was eight years old.

-Originally known as Harbor Freight Salvage Co., the company began as a mail-order tool business.
+In 1977, Eric and his father, Allan Smidt, started Harbor Freight Salvage in a small building in North Hollywood, California.
+The company began as a mail order tool business that dealt with liquidated and returned merchandise.
+As the business grew, its name was changed to Harbor Freight Tools.
+Eric introduced the company's defining innovation, which was cutting out the middleman, and began to send tools directly from the factories to the customer.

 Tenure as chairman and CEO

-In 1985, Smidt was named president at age 25; he served under that title until 1999, when he became CEO.
-In 2001, Smidt was listed as one of Ernst & Young's Entrepreneurs of the year.
+In 1985, Eric Smidt was named president at age 25; he served under that title until 1999, when he became CEO.
+In 2001, he was listed as one of Ernst & Young's Entrepreneurs of the year.

 In 2008, Smidt responded to the turbulence in the global economy by implementing a company-wide reinvigoration plan.
 The program led to new products and lower prices.